7 killed in Ukraine's Kherson region, including a 23-day-old baby girl | Law-Order

 Ukraine's General Staff said they had “partial success” around the tactically important Robotyne area in the Zaporizhzhia region, a key Russian strongpoint that Ukraine needs to retake in order to continue pushing south towards Melitopol.

 “There are liberated territories.
-The defense forces are working,” General Oleksandr Tarnavskyi, commander of Ukraine's southern forces, said of the southern front.
+The defence forces are working,” General Oleksandr Tarnavskyi, commander of Ukraine's southern forces, said of the southern front.

 Ukrainian troops have made only incremental gains since launching a counteroffensive in early June.

+“The captain of the dry-cargo ship did not respond to the request to stop for inspection for the carriage of prohibited goods.
+To force the ship to stop, warning fire was opened from automatic small arms from a Russian warship,” Russia's Ministry of Defence wrote on Telegram, adding that the ship later stopped and allowed an inspection team to board.

+Four weeks ago, Moscow withdrew from a key export agreement that allowed Ukraine to ship millions of tons of grain across the Black Sea for sale on world markets.
+In the wake of that withdrawal, Russia carried out repeated strikes on Ukrainian ports, including Odesa, and declared wide areas of the Black Sea unsafe for shipping.

-In Russia, local officials reported on Sunday that air defense systems shot down two drones over the Belgorod region and one over the neighbouring Kursk region, both of which border Ukraine.
+In Russia, local officials reported on Sunday that air defense systems shot down three drones over the Belgorod region and one over the neighbouring Kursk region, both of which border Ukraine.

 Ukrainian drone strikes on Russian border regions are a fairly regular occurrence.
 Drone attacks deeper inside Russian territory have been on the rise since a drone was destroyed over the Kremlin in early May.
 In recent weeks, attacks have increased both on Moscow and on Crimea, which Russia annexed from Ukraine in 2014 — a move that most of the world considered illegal.